jgodfrey/Asteroids/README.md

 # Asteroids

-Asteroids is my goto "Hello World" game when experimenting with a new game engine.
+Asteroids is my go to "Hello World" game when experimenting with a new game engine.
 This is my (only partially complete) version for Godot.